a-sriel/project-2/devlog.md

 2025-11-16 21:52

 I have decided to change the ready tellers vector to a queue, so that I will be able to access both the front and back of the list without issue.

+I incorporated synchronization arrays, rather than relying on functions, in order to ensure that the customers and tellers will be able to communicate.